 Helping verbs perform other specific tasks to further modify the action or meaning of the main verb.
 When functioning in this manner, they are known as modal helping verbs.
 The verbs can, could, may, might, will, would, shall, should, and must are most commonly used for this purpose.
-The following sentences are examples:

 When used properly, helping verbs perform some of the most intricate work in English verb phrases.
 The more complex aspects, progressive and perfect, should be approached by writers who already have an advanced understanding of English sentence structure.